dlguswo333/old.dlguswo333.github.io/_posts/2022-03-26-ts-satisfies-keyword.md

 ```
 <br>

-But the problem of giving the object the type is that
+But the problem of giving the object a type is that
 IDE now does not show us the autocomplete of the member keys.

 ![with-autocomplete](/img/2022-03-26-ts-satisfies-keyword/with-autocomplete.png)